TerDete/brazilian-e-commerce/README.md

 - Visualization with Power BI Desktop

 ## 📈 Visualizations
-1. Top 10 Product Categories by Order Count
+1. Monthly Revenue in 2018

-2. Monthly Order Trend Over Time
+2. Top 10 Best-Selling Products

-3. Payment Method Distribution
+3. Revenue Share by Product

 ## 🛠️ Tools and Technologies
 - HDFS